EolnMsuk/SkipCord-3/README.md

 * `!display <user>`: Shows a detailed profile for a user.
 * `!role <role>`: Lists all members in a specified role.
 * `!commands`: Shows this list of all commands.
 * `!mon`: Enables music features and connects the bot.
+Refreshes menus if already enabled.
 * `!moff`: Disables music features and disconnects the bot.

 ### 👑 Owner Commands (Allowed Users Only)